Mario Gómez: Loan to Beşiktaş

 In the Süper Lig week 20 game against Gaziantepspor, Gómez scored twice as Beşiktaş achieved a comfortable 4–0 win.
 Gómez added another goal to his tally in the 64th minute in Beşiktaş' week 22 game against Gençlerbirliği and secured a 1–0 win.
 Gómez scored twice against Eskişehirspor during the game on 7 March 2016, which ended 3–1 for Beşiktaş.
 His tally of 19 Süper Lig goals equalised the club record for "most scoring foreign player in single Süper Lig season", along with Pascal Nouma and Demba Ba.

 Beşiktaş and Trabzonspor faced each other in a rescheduled week 19 game on 14 March 2016.
 Gómez scored the first goal in a 2–0 win.
-Gómez scored the first goal ever scored in Beşiktaş' newly built Vodafone Park in the 22nd minute of the encounter against Bursaspor during the 2015–16 season.
+Gómez scored the first goal ever scored in Beşiktaş' newly built Vodafone Arena in the 22nd minute of the encounter against Bursaspor during the 2015–16 season.
 The game ended 3–2 as Beşiktaş recorded their first win in this stadium.
 This was Gómez's 21st goal of the 2015–16 season.

 Gómez continued to produce goals in May 2016.
 He scored once more in the Istanbul derby versus Galatasaray in the 76th minute, which sealed a final score of 1–0 for Beşiktaş in week 32.
 Gómez scored again in the week 33 game against Osmanlıspor.
 It was the fifth consecutive Süper Lig game in which he had scored and his last league goal for Beşiktaş as the game ended 3–1.
 This goal, his 28th in all competitions, made Gómez the "most scoring foreign player across all competitions in single season", beating the previous record of Demba Ba with 27 goals scored in the 2014–15 season.

 Gómez became the season Süper Lig top scorer with 26 goals, ahead of Samuel Eto'o and Hugo Rodallega.
 He completed the season with 28 goals in 41 games played in all competitions.
 On 20 July 2016, Gómez announced his farewell message via his Facebook account, stating that he would not continue to play for Beşiktaş.
 He described it as a "difficult decision" on a political basis, which was perceived as a reference to 2016 coup d'état attempt in Turkey.

 In 2016, Gómez expressed his satisfaction with his spell at Beşiktaş in an interview with German newspaper Die Welt, stating: "[My time at] Beşiktaş was a pure dream for me.
 It was wonderful.
 I had a consistent season there.
 It was my biggest success after 2013 Champions League title".